 Notice the sequence of the actions: first the head is bowed, then the Spirit is handed over.
 Normally when a person dies, they breathe their last, and then their head bows.
 This reversal suggests, not simply that Jesus is tired and near death, but rather that this is the action of a King giving his royal approval - this nod is a regal acknowledgement.

 And notice that John does NOT say that Jesus dies, or breathes his last.
 The NRSV translation, "gave up his spirit," would be better stated as, "handed over his Spirit."

 To outsiders, a battered and broken Jesus could no longer hold his head up and died in humiliation and defeat.
 But to those who believe into him, a true Son of God has completed his great work, and with a royal nod (and maybe a mischievous wink?) has passed on his Spirit so that we too might have life - the life that was in Jesus.

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, see link below, pages 249-277; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 249-277; and the writings of Amy-Jill Levine, et. al. See link below.

 * Link to Amazon.com Bibliography for Bruce J. Malina and Richard Rohrbaugh, Social Science Commentary on ...
 The Synoptic Gospels; The Gospel of John; The Book of Acts; The Letters of Paul; The Book of Revelation; and others.